Spotinst rebrands as Spot and announces new cloud spend dashboard – TechCrunch

 Spot instances are a product where cloud vendors deploy their unused resources for much lower cost, while reserved instances provide a discounted rate for buying resources in advance for a set price.
 However, spot instances have a big catch: when the cloud vendor needs those resources, you get kicked off.
 Spot helps in this regard by safely moving the workload to another available spot instance automatically.

-Spot was founded in 2015 and has raised over $52 million, according to Crunchbase.
+Spot was founded in 2015 and has raised more than $52 million, according to Crunchbase.
 Shachar says the company is in the $30 million revenue range and this new product should help drive that higher.